ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Torchlight Platformer Part 1, Second Class.md

 ```ad-scratch
 title: hitbox, pull up definition
 ~~~scratchblock
-define vpull up or down if touching walls and <falling?> or not if <touching [walls v]> then set [y speed v] to (0) change y by <falling?::custom>
+define pull out if touching walls and <falling?> or not if <touching [walls v]> then set [y speed v] to (0) change y by <falling?::custom>